Germanus of Winchester: Later life and legacy

 Germanus took part in the translation, or moving, of the relics of St Ivo to Ramsey in 1001 or the following year.
 He and Eadnoth, the abbot of Ramsey, carried the remains of the saint and his recently discovered companions from where they were found to Ramsey.

 The "Ramsey Psalter" or "Psalter of Oswald", sometimes known as the "Harley Psalter", (now British Library manuscript (MS) Harley 2904) and the "Cambridge Psalter" (now Cambridge University Library MS Ff.1.23) as well as the "Sacramentary of Winchcombe" (now in Orléans, MS BM 127 (105)) have been connected with his abbacy.

-Germanus died some time around 1013.
+Germanus died sometime around 1013.
 The Vita Oswaldi describes him as an expert in monastic affairs; a forged charter later described him as abbot of Fleury, although he never held that office.